 Those who love Jerusalem are not simply enamored with the geographic location, but actually “take pleasure” in the stones and the dust of this city through ongoing archeological research.
 And, for good reason.
 The very stones and dust authenticate Jerusalem’s history.

-While the modern city of Jerusalem is only a preview of the ultimate glory prophesied in Scripture, Psalm 102 concludes with a reminder that God’s “servants”—the Jewish people—will endure securely established in their ancient homeland (v.28).
+The modern city of Jerusalem is only a preview of the ultimate glory prophesied in Scripture.
+Psalm 102 concludes with a reminder that God’s “servants”—the Jewish people—will endure securely established in their ancient homeland (v.28).

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Known for authenticity in communicating biblical truth, Rev. McCracken’s presentations have relevance for those seeking to understand the significance of Israel and the church.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.